Cricket Stretches and Flexibility Exercises

-Cricket is played with a bat and ball between two teams, generally of eleven players each.
-An elliptical grass field serves as the playing area including a center strip known as a pitch.
-At either end of the pitch is a set of three parallel wooden stakes or stumps driven into the ground, with two small crosspieces or bails laid on top of them.
-This entire wooden structure is called a wicket.
+Cricket is played with a wooden bat and a cricket ball between two teams of eleven players each on an elliptical grass field with a center strip known as the ‘pitch.’
+At either end of the pitch is the wicket or a set of three parallel wooden stumps vertically driven into the ground, with two bails on top.

 The sport of cricket relies on upper and lower body structures, depending on the specific activity.
 Stress to muscles in the head, neck and cervical spine are common.
 Upper limb structures (particularly used in batting) include the phalanges and metacarpal bones, as well as shoulder anatomy.
 As cricket is also a running sport, a strong contribution from the hamstring and quadriceps muscles is typical, as well as associated joints and structures in the ankle, knee and patella.